 Certificates and Supplemental Training

-In addition, I have pursued trainings in working with LGBTQ individuals, Mood Disorders in African American Families with Chronic Illness, as well as Parent Management Training.
-I am also a clinical member of the American Association for Marriage and Family Therapists.
+I have pursued trainings in working with LGBTQ individuals, Mood Disorders in African American Families with Chronic Illness, Parent Management Training, and Gottman Couple’s Therapy.